kongdai123/repainting_3d_assets/README.md

 ## Development

 Run `sh scripts/setup.sh <WORK>` to set up a new working directory pointed to by `<WORK>`.
-This requires ~30 GB of disk space and installs a custom python runtime with all dependencies.
+This requires ~30 GB of disk space and installs a custom Python runtime with all dependencies.

 Once the setup completes, use `sh scripts/conda_run.sh <WORK> <PATH_MODEL> <PATH_OUTPUT_DIR> <PROMPT>` to paint your 3D model located at `PATH_MODEL` according to the text `PROMPT` and put the results in `PATH_OUTPUT_DIR`.